-The Workforce Planning Board is monitoring the impact of COVID-19 on local workers and employers.
+The Workforce Planning Board is monitoring COVID-19’s impact on local workers and employers.
 We invite businesses and employees to share how they’ve been impacted.
 Our office is temporarily closed.
-WPBGE and connect2SKILLS staff are working remotely and will respond to inquiries for information and service.
-Stay safe.
+However, WPBGE and connect2SKILLS staff are working remotely and will respond to inquiries.

-Helping Residents & Employers Succeed By Identifying Workforce Trends & Developing Community Actions
+Helping Residents & Employers Succeed through Community Actions

-The Workforce Planning Board of Grand Erie leads the development of local labour market strategies.
-Comprised of volunteer representatives from Labour, Business, Education and Equity Groups, the board works collaboratively with community partners to identify key labour force issues and challenges, and to develop effective workforce development strategies.
+The Workforce Planning Board actively monitors the local labour market, identifying trends and challenges.
+Led by volunteer representatives from Business, Labour, Education and Equity Groups, we work collaboratively with community partners to develop effective workforce strategies and solutions.

 connect2SKILLS offers 6 weeks of FREE training in our classroom in Brantford and 2 weeks PAID job placement to prepare you for the Warehousing-Logistics industry in the Grand Erie area.

 Latest from The Workforce Planning Board of Grand Erie:

 Grand Erie job seekers have a powerful new tool to search for local jobs, being launched just as the economy starts to reopen.
 Grand Erie Jobs, launched by the Workforce Planning Board, features 500+ local job listings on any day covering all sectors and careers, an...

 A virtual job fair will be held June 15 - 18 as a creative way to help employers connect with job seekers during the COVID-19 pandemic.
 The job fair, taking place via the Zoom online meeting platform, will feature 19 local employers from Brantford, Six Nations, New...